adityamahes/openarm_camera_picknplace/README.md

 ---

-## Overview
+## How It Works

-A user publishes a plain-English description of an object (e.g. `"red tool"`) to the `/pick_prompt` topic.
-The system locates it on the table, computes its 3D position, and moves the arm to pick it up — no pre-defined object poses required.
+You type a plain-English description of an object (e.g. `"red cup"`).
+The system finds it on the table, computes its 3D position, and moves the arm to pick it up — no pre-defined object poses required.

 ```
-User:  ros2 topic pub /pick_prompt std_msgs/String "{data: 'red tool'}"
+You type:  ros2 topic pub /pick_prompt std_msgs/String "{data: 'red cup'}"
                          │
                          ▼
         control_node  (C++)
         ┌──────────────────────────────────────┐
         │  1.
 MoveIt → scan pose               │
-        │     (arm overhead, camera looking    │
+        │     (arm moves overhead, camera      │
-        │      down at the workspace)          │
+        │      looking down at the workspace)  │
         │                                      │
         │  2.
 Publish → /segment_prompt ──────►│──► sam_perception_node  (Python)
-        │                                      │◄── /pick_target (3D point, camera frame)
+        │                                      │◄── /pick_target (3D point)
         │  3.
 TF2 transform → planning frame   │
         │                                      │
         │  4.
 MoveIt → approach → pick         │